ScottSturdivant/osmtm-pcb/README.md

 ![OS MTM KiCad](http://i.imgur.com/sXVFqQh.png)

-Because the two woofers are connected in parallel, I only drew one speaker on the schematic.
-This is because when I was laying out the components on the PCB, I only needed a single connector for them but didn't know how to make the other one a no-connect and not generate warnings.

 ## Footprints
 The Bill of Materials was cross referenced against the part spec sheets to draw the footprints for the various components.
 The inductors however were slightly made up as I didn't have the inner diameter of the coil.